 Rudolf Steiner’s blackboard-drawings have been accessible for loan for public exhibitions, since the 90s.
 E.g. for the Bienniale in Venice in 2013.
 About 1100 large sized blackboard-drawings have been preserved.
 Also other objects, such as furniture, models, paintings, eurythmy figures, seals, jewellery can be borrowed for temporary public exhibitions, following conservation standards and by payment of the corresponding loan fees (see Exhibitions-> Loan)

 In the Complete Works, volume 40a, there is an index of all sayings and mantras.
 Most of the sayings have been published in the „Truth-Wrought Words“(GA 40) and in the „Soul-Exercises“(GA 267/268).
 The collected verses for teachers have been published in volume GA 269.

-Critical editions contrast with the so called „reading editions“, which present the text in a modernized style without documentation of the text’s variants.
+Critical editions contrast with the so called „reading editions“, which present the text in a modernised style without documenting the text’s variants.
 Besides these two forms, there is still the most exigent and comprehensive one, in which not only the critical text, but all the available materials, particularly every preliminary stage of a text, from the draft to the manuscript ready for print, even the corrections of the proof-sheets, are edited.
-Such an historic-critical edition of Rudolf Steiner's writings is planned by the Rudolf Steiner Publishing House and will be edited after finalization of the Complete Works.
+The Rudolf Steiner Publishing House is planning such a historic-critical edition of Rudolf Steiner's writings and will be carried out after the finalisation of the Complete Works.